szczyglis-dev/py-gpt/README.md

 *Chat*

 - `Chat mode`: Check LlamaIndex documentation for help.
-Default: default.
+Default: context.

 - `Use ReAct agent for tool calls in Chat with Files mode.`: If enabled, the ReAct agent will be used if the option "+Tools" is enabled.
-Default: True.
+Default: False.

 - `Auto-retrieve additional context`: If enabled, additional context will be retrieved with every query and appended to system prompt.
 Default: True.